 Angel Funds also hold a distinct categorization under the AIF Regulations.
-These funds are a subcategory of Category I AIFs - VCFs, primarily designed to acknowledge and support the unique role of angel investors in the startup ecosystem.
-The key characteristics of Angel funds are summarized below:
+These funds are a sub-category of Category I AIFs - VCFs, primarily designed to acknowledge and support the unique role of angel investors in the startup ecosystem.
+The key characteristics of Angel funds are summarised below:

 Parameters Category I AIF

 Minimum ticket size INR 25 lakhs

 Minimum fund size INR 5 crore

-Investments Should be not less than INR 25 lakhs and not more than INR 10 crores, with a minimum lock-in period of 3 years.
+Investments Should be not less than INR 25 lakhs and not more than INR 10 crores, with

+Parameters Category I AIF

+a minimum lock-in period of 3 years.

 Open or close ended fund Close-ended

-Continuing interest of Sponsor Lower of:

-/ Manager • 2.5 % of corpus

-(a.k.a skin in the game) INR 50 lakhs
+Continuing interest of Sponsor / Manager (a.k.a skin in the game) Lower of: • 2.5 % of corpus • INR 50 lakhs

 Investors Angel investors who meet the specified criteria

-SEBI application fee INR 200,000
+SEBI registration fees INR 200,000

-Per scheme filing fee NIL
+Per scheme filing fees NIL